 - Winter clothes ( no matter how hot your environment currently is as after a nuclear war a nuclear winter is highly probable )

 - Bug out bag

 - Hand-cranked radio

 - First aid kit

 Chances of surviving the initial nuclear war will be fairly high if you are not living in a large urban area where a nuclear bomb would be detonated.
-In case you live in a large city which is targeted by a nuclear bomb your odds of surviving are fairly slim.
+In case you live in a large city that is targeted by a nuclear bomb your odds of surviving are fairly slim.
 However, people who have not been affected directly by the nuclear blast will have to face the nuclear fallout, nuclear winter, and the inevitable famine, not to mention trying to survive in a world with no electricity.